fabiopagoti/CardGameFramework/README.md

 CardGameFramework
 =================

-Card Game Framework - C#
+Card Game Framework
+Language: C#

+The whole model you need to write card games like (solitaire, blackjact, poker etc).
+Just the model, no Views.